Brooklyn Nine-Nine season 6: Critical response

-The sixth season received generally positive reviews, who praised the many guest stars and the John Kelly storyline, although the increase in the pace of dialogues received a mixed response.
+The sixth season received mostly positive reviews, who praised the many guest stars and the John Kelly storyline, although the pacing received a mixed response.
 The review aggregator website Rotten Tomatoes reports a 100% approval rating, with an average score of 8.32/10, based on 27 reviews.
 The website's consensus reads, "Following a period of uncertainty and a shift to NBC, Brooklyn Nine-Nine reemerges with its cast and tone wholly intact."